 Not all lifesaving techniques are easily learnt, and most medical interventions are best left in the hands of qualified practitioners.
 There are exceptions however, such as cardiopulmonary resuscitation (CPR), which can be appropriately performed even by novices with limited formal training.
 Resuscitation attainments from Real Response are life-affirming for the student, with potential life-saving outcomes.
 Real Response simulation training offers an industry-leading learning experience using life-like emergency scenarios, props, actors and other inventive devices for maximum knowledge retention.

 CPR assists heart and breathing function in emergencies such as near drownings and heart attacks where heartbeat and breathing can’t be detected.
 CPR can even be performed by an untrained bystander when no one else is available, and ‘something is better than nothing’ is a fact if lives can potentially be saved.
-Life-saving potential is multiplied exponentially by students who learn how to perform resuscitation with Real First Aid.
+Life-saving potential is multiplied exponentially by students who learn how to perform resuscitation with Real Response.
 CPR and first aid knowledge is retained, along with a multi-purpose skill-set for assisting during any emergency.